 We finished our time in Myanmar by relaxing in Ngapali at the Bayview Beach resort.
 After vising untold number of temples and pagodas, it was fantastic to just sit and read or swim and eat great food.

-As I said, many of our flights were delayed, and true to form, our flight from Ngapali Beach back to Yangon was changed three times over a 24-hour period.
-It was worth all the aggravation to see this incredible country
+Many of our flights were delayed, and true to form, our flight from Ngapali Beach back to Yangon was changed three times over a 24-hour period.
+It was worth all the aggravation to see this incredible country.

 Cambodia: